José Ángel Ziganda: Coaching career

 Ziganda managed several of Osasuna's youth teams, including the reserves in 2005–06 and, after Mexican Javier Aguirre (also a former club player) left Pamplona for Atlético Madrid, he became the head coach of the main squad.

 In that first season, with the team having already been eliminated in the third qualifying round of the UEFA Champions League, they experienced several league setbacks.
 However, the domestic situation gradually became better and they also reached the semi-finals of the UEFA Cup, establishing a new club record.
-In the following campaign, a 17th-place finish befell.
+In the following campaign, relegation was avoided by one point at Real Zaragoza's expense.

 On 13 October 2008, as Osasuna failed to win a single game from six into the new season, scoring just two goals, Ziganda was sacked, being replaced by José Antonio Camacho.
-In early July 2009, he became Xerez CD's new manager after the Andalusians had just attained a first-ever promotion to the top tier, replacing Hércules CF-bound Esteban Vigo and signing a one-year contract.
-On 12 January 2010, as the team ranked last with just seven points from 17 matches, he was relieved of his duties.
+In early July 2009, he became Xerez's new manager after the Andalusians had just attained a first-ever promotion to the top tier, replacing Hércules-bound Esteban Vigo and signing a one-year contract.
+On 12 January 2010, with the team last with just seven points from 17 matches, he was relieved of his duties.

 In July 2011, former Athletic Bilbao teammate Josu Urrutia was elected as president of the club, and one of his first acts was to bring in Ziganda (who had been out of work for 18 months) as coach of the reserves.
 He managed to lead them to promotion in 2015 via the play-offs, returning to the second division after a 19-year absence.

 Ziganda's side was eventually relegated at the first attempt, after finishing 22nd and last.
 During his stint, several players made the step up to the main squad, including Yeray Álvarez, Kepa Arrizabalaga, Iñigo Lekue, Unai López, Sabin Merino, Enric Saborit, Mikel Vesga and Iñaki Williams.